Gavin Dingley FCIArb

 - Alina Lavrukhina v SSHD ; Permission for Judicial Review granted following oral permission hearing by UTJ Keith.
 Case concerned whether Article 8 ECHR had been considered in an application for Entry Clearance.

 - Mert Koyuncu v SSHD ; SSHD settled by way of consent order following applicant’s grounds challenging SSHD’s failure to consider s.55 duties and discretion in ECAA guidance.

 - Saiful Islam v SSHD ; Represented Mr Islam in a case that received national attention concerning historic injustice an unlawful exercise of discretion.
 See: https://www.bbc.co.uk/news/uk-wales-51034041

 Gavin has a growing health & safety, criminal regulatory and environmental law practice.
-He has represented individuals and corporate Defendants in the Magistrates’ and Crown Courts in prosecutions brought by the Health and Safety Executive as well as the Environment Agency.
-On account of his experience and expertise he is also a member of the Specialist Regulatory Advocates in Health and Safety and Environmental Law (C-List), where he prosecutes for the regulator.
+He has represented corporate Defendants in the Magistrates’ and Crown Courts in prosecutions brought by the Health and Safety Executive as well as the Environment Agency.
+He is a member of the Specialist Regulatory Advocates in Health and Safety and Environmental Law (C-List).

-Gavin has experience of a wide range of cases in this area both in his own right and as a result of completing a 12-month pupillage at a criminal set before joining Chambers.
+Gavin has experience of a wide range of cases in this area both in his own right and as a result of completing a 12-month pupillage at a criminal set.
 Those cases have covered a range of settings including construction sites, work at height, residential care, waste management, manufacturing, agricultural, supported housing and road traffic accidents.